GH-Solutions-Consultants/Paxly/README.md

 - **Parallel Installations**: Boost installation speed with concurrent operations, reducing setup time.
 - **Efficient Caching**: Cache downloaded packages to prevent redundant downloads and speed up future installations.
 - **Security Integrations**: Identify vulnerabilities in your dependencies with built-in security scans.
-- **Cross-Platform Compatibility**: Paxly runs smoothly on Windows, macOS, and Linux.
+- **Cross-Platform Compatibility**: Paxly runs smoothly on Windows, and Linux.
 - **Comprehensive Logging**: Gain insights into Paxly's processes with detailed logging and customizable verbosity levels.
 - **Interactive CLI Mode**: Use Paxly interactively via its built-in shell for efficient dependency management.
-- **Dependency Graph Visualization**: Visualize dependency relationships in your projects with Graphviz integration.
+- **Dependency Graph Visualization**: Visualize dependency relationships in your projects with Graphviz integration (Not available yet).
-- **Plugin Marketplace**: Share and explore plugins developed by the community to extend Paxly's capabilities.

 🛠 **Installation**